thewca/wca-documents/edudoc/delegate-handbook/delegate-handbook.md

 Include any notable incidents from the competition.
 Notable incidents are usually ones that are not included in the [Common Incident table](#common-incidents).
 Not every extra or +2 is an incident worth mentioning in the report.
 Focus your time on the incidents which may be useful for other Delegates to learn from.
 Of course, any incidents requiring WRC or WDC feedback need to be written here.

 Number the incidents in this section so that an incident can be uniquely referenced if there are any questions in the email thread.
-Include the name of the Delegate(s) who handled an incident, as this helps WRC make a better judgment on Delegate promotions.
+Include the name of the Delegate(s) who handled an incident, as this helps the WRC make a better judgment on Delegate promotions.

 If you provided any special accommodations provided under [Regulation 2s](https://www.worldcubeassociation.org/regulations/#2s), you must list them in this section.